-The first funding round opened on 9 October and closed on 3 November 2017.
-The round will be for smaller grants up to $3000.
+The second funding round will open on 1 March and close on 29 March 2018.
+The round will be for grants up to $3000.
 The Community Fund targets a range of community needs including; health, social welfare, safety, environment, education and youth, sport, recreation, culture, arts and economic development.

 For more information please contact Clare Wilkes on 0435 918 441 or email AGLCommunity@agl.com.au.